tomaszstawski/CaSO4-Nanorods-Supporting-Information/README.md

 # CaSO4-Nanorods-Supporting-Information
+<b> This research was made possible by a Marie Curie grant from the European Commission: the NanoSiAl Individual Fellowship, Project No. 703015. </b>

 Supporting Information files for: https://arxiv.org/abs/1904.01007 (The structure of CaSO4 nanorods - the precursor of gypsum)

 Tomasz M. Stawski, Alexander E.S.
 Van Driessche, Rogier Besselink, Emily H. Byrne, Paolo Raiteri, Julian D. Gale, Liane G. Benning